Overview Response to Integrating Care – The next steps to building strong and effective integrated care systems across England

 The LGA calls for the establishment of alternative structures involving genuine partnership with local authorities and, through them, links to local authority services and responsibilities that are vital components of the wider determinants of health.

 Keep Our NHS Public (KONP) has issued a response to the lack of public accountability inherent in ICS structures, and set out proposals for developing genuine public accountability.
-The Report is on the KONP website LINK.
+See the report.

 KONP also rejects the assumption, repeated frequently throughout ‘Integrating Care’, that social care might be managed through NHS ICS structures.
 KONP campaigns for a publicly provided national care and support service.
 At local level, we argue it is essential that social care continues to be managed by local authorities, retaining essential links to wider local authority responsibilities such as housing, education and leisure.
 KONP’s critique of the approach to social care set out in Integrating Care available at the end of this summary.